News

 3. Avoid Pro-Inflammatory Foods

 In addition to consuming beneficial bacteria and dietary fiber, maintaining gut health also requires avoiding high-sugar, high-fat, and ultra-processed foods that harm the gut.
-Furthermore, some people are allergic to foods such as gluten and should also avoid them as much as possible.
+Furthermore, some people have intolerances to foods such as gluten and should also avoid them as much as possible.

 Medical adjunctive therapies can also be helpful, Chen said.
 For example, malnourished patients may benefit from oral or intravenous nutritional supplements, which can provide quicker results.